Just2BDifferent/asteroid-prospector-card-game/README.md

 - 1 Dice Reference Chart

 ###Setup
-Give each player 2 Fuel tokens and 3 Energy tokens
+Give each player 2 Fuel tokens and 3 Energy tokens.

 ###Determining First Player
 The first person to name the planets in order, starting from the sun to the furthest in our solar system, get's to go first.
 Play then goes clockwise from that player.